 There are some important disadvantages of a public limited company, compared to a private limited company.
 These public limited company disadvantages include:

-1 More regulatory requirements
+1 Additional regulatory requirements

 To help protect shareholders, the legal and regulatory requirements for a public limited company are more onerous than for private limited companies.
 For example, additional restrictions include:

-- A trading certificate must be obtained from Companies House before the company can trade (there is no such requirement for a private company)
+• A trading certificate must be obtained from Companies House before the company can trade.
+There is no such requirement for a private company

-- The need to have at least two directors (only one is required in a private company)
+• The need to have at least two directors.
+Only one is required in a private company

-- More onerous rules apply concerning loans to directors
+• More onerous rules apply concerning loans to directors

-- AGMs must be held, whereas in a private company decisions can more often be made by resolution
+• AGMs must be held, whereas in a private company decisions can more often be made by resolution

-- There are various additional restrictions on the company’s share capital and limits on pre-emption rights and dividends
+• There are various additional restrictions on the company’s share capital and limits on pre-emption rights and dividends

 If the company’s shares are listed, the company will also need to follow the rules of the market.
 These rules, particularly those to be listed on the London Stock Exchange, are demanding.